codewithnitiksh/sample-data/songs/readme.md

 ```
 ## Usage
 Feel free to use these songs in your projects by NCS.
 You can incorporate them into your applications, websites, or any other creative work for testing not in deployment.

-## License
-The images in this repository are intended for public use.
-However, please ensure to check any specific licensing terms if applicable.
-Songs by NCS , visit ncs.io for more.